Mera Peak Trek in Nepal - Climbing Your First Six-Thousander

 Trek to Khola Kharka

-We will trek uphill through the rocky trial for 7 hours.
+We will trek uphill through the uneven trail for 7 hours.
 We will walk along the bank of dwindling rivers, through green meadows and enchanting forests.
 Night will be spent in a local guest house.

 Khola Kharka